gmantaos/Quermine/README.md

 ## Known issues

+#### General

+- **Transactions**
+    - Transactions do not currently work as intended.
+    - There is currently no way to consume the exception raised by a query in a transaction.

 #### SQL Server

 - The `LastInsertedId` field on non-query results will always return `-1`, since implementing it would require injecting things into queries.
 If and and how this should happen needs to be carefully looked into beforehand.